OpenEvalProject/evals/manuscripts/elife-09960/v2/manuscript.md

 Similarly, both CA1 Bistratified and Ivy cells have axons and dendrites extending from SO to SR, but the former are positive for PV and somatostatin (SOM) and negative for neuronal nitric oxide synthase (nNOS), while the opposite holds for the latter; furthermore, relative to Ivy cells, Bistratified cells have lower firing threshold (Vthresh) and maximum firing rates (maxFR), larger action potential amplitude (APampl), and narrower APwidth (Fuentealba et al., 2008; Tricoire et al., 2011).
 Equally convincing data support the distinction of CA3 Ivy and Bistratified cells as well as the separation of basket cells in DG and CA3.
 In all, five additional types with non-unique axonal–dendritic patterns are established on the basis of clear and substantial molecular and electrophysiological information.

-## Molecular markers
+### Molecular markers

 Expression data are obtained from studies detecting proteins (immunohistochemistry) or mRNA (in situ hybridization, promoter constructs, or single-cell RT-PCR).
-The knowledge base has information on 96 biomarkers, and positive or negative expression of at least one biomarker is known for two-thirds (81/122) of the neuron types (
+The knowledge base has information on 96 biomarkers, and positive or negative expression of at least one biomarker is known for two-thirds (81/122) of the neuron types (Figure 2; extended listing: hippocampome.org/markers).
+The most cited biomarker is parvalbumin (PV), appearing in ∼25% of the biomarker sources in Hippocampome.org, and whose expression is known for 56 neuron types.

 ![Figure 2.](https://cdn.elifesciences.org/articles/09960/elife-09960-fig2-v2.jpg)

-**Figure 2.:** hippocampome.org/markers or hippocampome.org/php/images/marker/Marker_Matrix.jpg; complete list of abbreviations: hippocampome.org/help).Positive expression: left green flags; negative expression: right blue; mixed expression (possible subtypes): left/right green blue; mixed expression (different experimental protocols, species, or sub-cellular localization): top orange; unresolved mixed expression: bottom red; empty gray boxes indicate that morphologically linkable information was not found.
+**Figure 2.:** Positive expression: left green flags; negative expression: right blue; mixed expression (possible subtypes): left/right green blue; mixed expression (different experimental protocols, species, or sub-cellular localization): top orange; unresolved mixed expression: bottom red; empty gray boxes indicate that morphologically linkable information was not found.
 The right summary column reports the number of additional biomarkers with known expression for each neuron type.
-Bottom values are counts of neuron types with available information for each biomarker.DOI: http://dx.doi.org/10.7554/eLife.09960.004
+Bottom values are counts of neuron types with available information for each biomarker.

 In 79 of the 566 cases with available expression data for the 20 most cited biomarkers (non-gray squares in Figure 2 and hippocampome.org/markers), evidence exists for a neuron type to both express and not express a given biomarker.
 In 13 of these cases, the incongruity can be attributed to species, technique, or sub-cellular localization differences (Figure 2, orange, down-facing flags).
 For example, mossy cells express calretinin (CR) in mice (Blasco-Ibáñez and Freund, 1997), but not in rats (Freund et al., 1997).
 In another case, in situ hybridization showed GABAA-α1 expression in rat CA1 Pyramidal cells (Miralles et al., 1994), yet somatic immunohistochemistry of these neurons is negative; however, their dendrites show positive expression (Lopez-Tellez et al., 2004).